 It’s been hard to miss the newest generation of AI chatbots that companies have released over the last year.
 News articles and stories about them seem to be everywhere at the moment.
-So you may have heard of machine learning (ML) chatbots such as ChatGPT and LaMDA.
-These chatbots are advanced enough to have caused renewed discussions about the Turing Test and whether the chatbots are sentient.
+So you may have heard of machine learning (ML) chatbot applications such as ChatGPT and LaMDA.
+These applications are advanced enough to have caused renewed discussions about the Turing Test and whether the chatbot applications are sentient.

 Chatbots are not sentient

-Without any knowledge of how people create such chatbots, it’s easy to imagine how someone might develop an incorrect mental model around these chatbots being living entities.
+Without any knowledge of how people create such chatbot applications, it’s easy to imagine how someone might develop an incorrect mental model around these applications being living entities.
 With some awareness of Sci-Fi stories, you might even start to imagine what they could look like or associate a gender with them.